Jesus: Early life, family, and profession

 Jesus's childhood home is identified in the Gospels of Luke and Matthew as Nazareth, a town in Galilee in present-day Israel, where he lived with his family.
 Although Joseph appears in descriptions of Jesus's childhood, no mention is made of him thereafter.
-His other family members, including his mother, Mary, his four brothers James, Joses (or Joseph), Judas, and Simon, and his unnamed sisters, are mentioned in the Gospels and other sources.
+His other family members, including his mother Mary; his four brothers, James, Joses (or Joseph), Judas, and Simon; and his unnamed sisters, are mentioned in the Gospels and other sources.
 Jesus's maternal grandparents are named Joachim and Anne in the Gospel of James.
 The Gospel of Luke records that Mary was a relative of Elizabeth, the mother of John the Baptist.
-Extra-biblical contemporary sources consider Jesus and John the Baptist to be second cousins through the belief that Elizabeth was the daughter of Sobe, the sister of Anne.
+Some extra-biblical contemporary sources consider Jesus and John the Baptist to be second cousins, based on the belief that Elizabeth was the daughter of Sobe, the sister of Anne.

 The Gospel of Mark reports that at the beginning of his ministry, Jesus comes into conflict with his neighbours and family.
-Jesus's mother and brothers come to get him because people are saying that he is mentally ill.
+Jesus's mother and brothers come to get him because people are saying that he is out of his mind.
 Jesus responds that his followers are his true family.
 In the Gospel of John, Jesus and his mother attend a wedding at Cana, where he performs his first miracle at her request.
-Later, she follows him to his crucifixion, and he expresses concern over her well-being.
+Later, she is present at his crucifixion, and he expresses concern for her well-being.

-Jesus is called a τέκτων in Mark 6:3, a term traditionally understood as carpenter but which could also refer to makers of objects in various materials, including builders.
-Given the term's broad semantic range and "the socio-historical reality of a common Nazarene τέκτων", Matthew K. Robinson, minister and academic, prefers to translate τέκτων as 'builder-craftsman'.
+Jesus is called a τέκτων in Mark 6:3, a term traditionally understood as "carpenter" but which can also refer to makers of objects in various materials, including builders.
+Given the term's broad semantic range and "the socio-historical reality of a common Nazarene τέκτων", Matthew K. Robinson, a minister and academic, prefers to translate τέκτων as 'builder-craftsman'.
 The Gospels indicate that Jesus could read, paraphrase, and debate scripture, but this does not necessarily mean that he received formal scribal training.

 The Gospel of Luke reports two journeys of Jesus and his parents in Jerusalem during his childhood.
-They come to the Temple in Jerusalem for the presentation of Jesus as a baby in accordance with Jewish Law, where a man named Simeon prophesies about Jesus and Mary.
-When Jesus, at the age of twelve, goes missing on a pilgrimage to Jerusalem for Passover, his parents find him in the temple sitting among the teachers, listening to them and asking questions, and the people are amazed at his understanding and answers.
-Mary scolds Jesus for going missing, to which Jesus replies that he must "be in his father's house".
+They come to the Temple in Jerusalem for the presentation of Jesus as a baby in accordance with Jewish law, where a man named Simeon prophesies about Jesus and Mary.
+When Jesus, at the age of twelve, goes missing on a pilgrimage to Jerusalem for Passover, his parents find him in the Temple sitting among the teachers, listening to them and asking questions, and the people are amazed at his understanding and answers.
+Mary scolds Jesus for going missing, to which Jesus replies that he must "be in his Father's house".